-Mississauga is home to 29 unique neighbourhoods.
-Popular neighbourhoods include Clarkson-Lorne Park, with 96 active real estate listings, City Centre, with 90 active real estate listings, and Cooksville, with 80 active real estate listings.
+Mississauga is home to 28 unique neighbourhoods.
+Popular neighbourhoods include Clarkson-Lorne Park, with 134 active real estate listings, Cooksville, with 115 active real estate listings, and Hurontario, with 95 active real estate listings.

 Residents of the City of Mississauga are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.849%.

 There is currently no municipal land transfer tax in effect in Mississauga but the provincial land transfer tax still applies to all property purchases

 See below for provincial land transfer tax rates.

 Mississuaga Land Transfer Example:

 |Purchase Price||Subtract Tax Brackets||Rate||Non 1st Time Buyer Tax Payable||1st Time Buyer Tax Payable|